-Wave is award-winning, free accounting software designed for all types of small businesses.
+Wave is an award-winning, free accounting software tutorial designed for all types of small businesses.

 It allows you to track transactions, payments, bills, invoices and accounts all within a streamlined, user-friendly accounting platform.